NOW

 Inserting the artist’s quest for recognition into the heart of New York’s art world.

-In this new iteration of her ongoing series of public performances, Carole Pelé walks through the streets wearing a sandwich board that reads:
+In this new iteration of her ongoing series of public performances,

 “I’m looking for a gallery.